PAFTA outcomes at a glance

 A snapshot of the PAFTA services outcomes include:

-- Education: Australian universities will benefit from Peruvian recognition of Australian degrees.
+- Education: Australian universities are likely to benefit from Peruvian recognition of Australian degrees.
+Peru has undertaken to encourage its competent authority to recognise Australian higher education qualifications.
 Australian education providers seeking to establish campuses in Peru will be treated the same as Peruvian education providers.
 Neither Australia nor Peru have made any services-related commitments on public education and the agreement will not require Australia to make any changes to its current laws and regulations covering education.

 - Mining Equipment, Technology and Services (METS) and oilfield service providers: Peru has granted access on non-discriminatory terms to Australian suppliers of mining-related consulting, research and development, engineering, environmental, mining and technical testing and analysis services.
 Australians working in the METS sectors and Australian technicians working on oil and gas wells are covered by Peru's commitments on temporary entry, allowing them to stay for a year with the possibility of extension.